botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 description, fields, images, and more.
 We provide a function to build embeds in a way that closely resembles the structure as defined by the Discord API.

-We will illustrate this with a sparse example.
+We will illustrate this with a simple example.
 For a full breakdown of all available fields, please refer to our [custom embeds documentation](/docs/reference/custom-embeds).

 ```go